 a) The context within which Matthew places these words of Jesus (Matthew chapters 18-23):

-* When he arrives in Jerusalem, Jesus becomes the subject of conflict.
-On the one hand the people welcome him joyfully (Mt 21:1-11).
-Even children acclaim him when, with a prophetic gesture, he expels the sellers from the temple and he heals the blind and the lame (Mt 21:12-15).
-On the other hand the priests and doctors criticise him.
-They ask him to tell the children to keep quiet (Mt 21:15-16).
-The situation is so tense, that Jesus has to spend the night outside the city (Mt 21:17; cfr Jn 11:53-54).
-But the following day he goes back early in the morning and, on the road to the temple, curses the fig tree, symbol of Jerusalem, a fruitless tree bearing only leaves (Mt 21:18-22).
+* When He arrives in Jerusalem, Jesus becomes the subject of conflict.
+On the one hand the people welcome Him joyfully (Mt 21:1-11).
+Even children acclaim Him when, with a prophetic gesture, He expels the sellers from the temple and He heals the blind and the lame (Mt 21:12-15).
+On the other hand the priests and doctors criticize Him.
+They ask Him to tell the children to keep quiet (Mt 21:15-16).
+The situation is so tense, that Jesus has to spend the night outside the city (Mt 21:17; cf. Jn 11:53-54).
+But the following day He goes back early in the morning and, on the road to the temple, curses the fig tree, symbol of Jerusalem, a fruitless tree bearing only leaves (Mt 21:18-22).
 He then goes into the temple and begins to teach the people.

-* While he is speaking to the people, the authorities come to discuss with him.
-Jesus answers them one by one (Mt 21:33-22:45), the high priests and the elders Mt 21:23), the Pharisees (Mt 21:45; 22:41), the disciples of the Pharisees and of the Herodians (Mt 22:16), the Sadducees (Mt 22:23), the doctors of the law (Mt 22:35).
-Finally, Jesus denounces at length and in harsh terms the scribes and the Pharisees (Mt 23:1-36), followed by a tragic accusation against Jerusalem, the city that will not be converted (Mt 23:37-39).
+* While He is speaking to the people, the authorities come to discuss with him.
+Jesus answers them one by one (Mt 21:33-22:45), the high priests and the elders Mt 21:23), the Pharisees (Mt 21:45; 22:41), the disciples of the Pharisees and of the Herodians (Mt 22:16), the Sadducees (Mt 22:23), and the doctors of the law (Mt 22:35).
+Finally, Jesus denounces at length, and in harsh terms, the scribes and the Pharisees (Mt 23:1-36), followed by a tragic accusation against Jerusalem, the city that will not be converted (Mt 23:37-39).
 It is within this context of tension and danger that Jesus tells the parable of the two sons, the subject of our meditation.

 b) Commentary on the words of Jesus as found in Matthew: